cbeauhilton/vimbook/README.md

 - Coombs/DAT: (not in Lab Tests...)
 Blood Bank Orders (VBECS) -> Blood Bank Orders -> Diagnostic Tests -> Direct Antiglobulin Test
 - topical TXA: Meds: Inpatient ->  tranexamic acid inj -> the option that says \*VL\*, also specify topical in the comments (thanks inpt pharm!)
+- procedure service: not available at the VA